Clement Y. Wen

 Dr. Wen’s current interest in the reconstruction and renewal of evangelical theology is inspired by the work of the late Robert E. Webber (1933-2007) and the late Stanley J. Grenz (1950-2005).
 However, the broader trajectory of his historical and systematic thought to date has been primarily influenced by his previous research on the Byzantine Father Maximus the Confessor (580-662), the Protestant Reformer John Calvin (1509-1564), the twentieth-century German Lutheran Wolfhart Pannenberg (1928-2014), and the contemporary move in recent decades towards Global and World Christianity.
 Dr. Wen’s first monograph, An ‘Open-Ended Distinctiveness’: The Contemporary Relevance of Wolfhart Pannenberg’s Participatory Ecclesiology and Ecumenism for World Christianity, was published in Vandenhoeck and Ruprecht’s Forschungen zur systematischen und ökumenischen Theologie series in 2021.

 Dr. Wen was born and raised in the Washington, DC metropolitan area where he grew up and was baptized at the Chinese Bible Church of Maryland (CBCM) in Rockville, Maryland.
 He later returned to CBCM as a member of the pastoral staff (2010-2015) and was ordained by his home church in January 2014.
 While serving in university student ministry in Hualien, Taiwan (2003-2005), Clement met his wife, Tracy.
-Married for nineteen years and counting, Clement and Tracy have two boys, Ethan (14) and Micah (11).
-They also now have a hamster named Zippy.
+Married for eighteen years and counting, Clement and Tracy have two boys, Ethan and Micah.
 In their spare time, the Wen family enjoys road trips, international travel, good food, movies, musicals, and sporting events.
-Since Clement grew up in Maryland playing ice hockey, he’s happy to be living in Canada where there’s opportunity for him to rekindle his love and passion for the sport.
+Since Clement grew up in Maryland playing ice hockey, he looks forward to living in Canada and rekindling his childhood passion for the sport.

 Accreditations